-With support from the 2019 Environmental Champions Grant from San Diego Gas and Electric, our Climate Kids program has expanded to include a new module, “Resilient Roots: Connecting Climate and Food Systems.”
-As part of this grant, the Climate Science Alliance will work to support our partners and other local stakeholders to support outreach and co-create educational materials for our community exploring the intersection of climate, food, and agriculture.
+Our Climate Kids program has expanded to include a new module, “Resilient Roots: Connecting Climate and Food Systems.”
+As part of this effort, the Climate Science Alliance team is working to support our partners and other local stakeholders to provide outreach and educational materials for our community exploring the intersection of climate change, food, and agriculture.

 Regional climate impacts, such as variable precipitation and extreme temperatures, all threaten the food security and well-being of our communities.
-Through our Climate Kids program, we will help bring the climate perspective to the food system and educate our communities on the issues and actions they can take to make a difference.
+Through our Climate Kids program, we are helping to bring the climate perspective to the food system and educate our communities on the issues and actions they can take to make a difference.

 Photos courtesy of Pauma Living Library IMLS